saipraveen-a/Azure-Data-Factory/README.md

 # Azure Datafactory

-This is a library on top of Microsoft's Data Factory Rest API.
+This is a library on top of Azure Data Factory Rest API.

 # Dependencies